EU lawmakers urge halt to Turkey EU membership talks

 Erdogan accuses the EU of failing to understand the gravity of threats to Turkey.
 He said the bloc would have to "live with the consequences" if it stopped the talks and that Ankara could instead join an security alliance run by Russia and China.

-Turkey still hopes to win visa-free travel for its citizens to the EU, part of an EU promise in Ankara's exchange for its help in keeping migrants away from Europe, although the chances of it earning that right by the end of this year seem distant.
+Turkey still hopes to win visa-free travel for its citizens to the EU, part of an EU promise in exchange for its help in keeping migrants away from Europe, although the chances of it winning that right by the end of this year seem distant.

 As part of the same deal with the EU in March, Brussels agreed to reinvigorate accession talks.

-(Reporting By Philip Blenkinsop in Brussels, Tuvan Gumrukcu and Gulsen Solaker in Ankara; Editing by Alastair Macdonald/Nick Tattersall/Jeremy Gaunt)
+Reporting By Philip Blenkinsop in Brussels, Tuvan Gumrukcu and Gulsen Solaker in Ankara; Editing by Jeremy Gaunt and Robin Pomeroy